Sharing Past Conference Proposals

 - Review other proposals (including mine)

 What can you share with everyone?
 What are you passionate about?
 What do you want to learn more about?
 Take all that energy and turn it into a proposal!
-I look forward to reading your abstract in the RubyConf 2022 program.
+Send me a link showing your name in the conference program so we can celebrate together.